1990 NBA All-Star Game

-Coaches: East: Chuck Daly, West: Pat Riley.
-This was the 6th consecutive year Pat Riley coached in the All-Star Game (all for the Western Conference), as determined by being the coach of the team with the best conference record at a pre-determined date mid-season before the All-Star Game (usually late January).
-In subsequent years, a coach was disqualified from coaching in the All-Star Game in consecutive seasons, a rule known as the "Pat Riley rule" for determining All-Star Game coaches.
-In the event the coach of the team with the best conference record at the pre-determined date had also coached in the All-Star Game the previous year, the coach leading the team with the next best record in the conference would coach the All-Star Game.
-(In the event of a tie, the coach who had previously coached in an All-Star Game most recently would lose the tiebreaker and coaching right to a coach who had either never coached in the All-Star Game, or had coached in the All-Star Game less recently).

 The game featured 11 out of 12 players that would go on to make the 1992 Dream Team as well as coach Chuck Daly.

 Magic Johnson was the game MVP as well as leading scorer with 22 points.
 Akeem Olajuwon led the way with a game high 16 rebounds, and Isiah Thomas had the most assists on the night with 9.

 This was the last NBA All-Star Game broadcast by CBS before moving to NBC in the following year.

+Coaches

+Pat Riley and Chuck Daly were selected as the West and East head coach, respectively.

+Chuck Daly, head coach of the Eastern Conference leader Detroit Pistons, coached the Eastern All-Stars.
+Pat Riley, head coach of the Western Conference leader Los Angeles Lakers, coached the Western All-Stars.
+Both were determined by the best conference record at a pre-determined date mid-season before the All-Star Game (usually late January).

+As a result of Riley's sixth straight appearance, the 1990 game was the last to allow a head coach to lead an All-Star team in consecutive seasons.
+The NBA implemented the "Pat Riley Rule" to ensure variety and prevent such dominance.
+This mandate disqualifies the previous year's coach from returning, even if their team currently leads the conference.
+In such cases, the honor passes to the coach of the team with the next-best record in the same conference, with tiebreakers favoring the coach who has either never coached the game or hasn't done so less recently.